nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - The configuration subsystem now allows for `-d:release` and `-d:danger` to work as expected.
   The downside is that these defines now have custom logic that doesn't apply for other defines.

+## multithreading
+- TLS: OSX now uses native TLS (`--tlsEmulation:off`), TLS now works with importcpp non-POD types, such types must use `.cppNonPod` and `--tlsEmulation:off`should be used.
+- Added `unsafeIsolate` and `extract` to `std/isolation`.
+- Added new module: std/tasks

 ## gc